-Sightseeing in Jakarta, boats tour to the Green Canyon and Cliff jumping in the Green Valley, visiting one of the most famous Buddhist temples in the world and one of the most active volcanoes worldwide, sunrise on the Bromo volcano, Madakaripura waterfall and a last day in Surabaya.
+Sightseeing in Jakarta, boat tour to the Green Canyon and Cliff jumping in the Green Valley, visiting one of the most famous Buddhist temples in the world and one of the most active volcanoes worldwide, sunrise on the Bromo volcano, Madakaripura waterfall, and the last day in Surabaya.

 Day 1 – Arrival in Jakarta